 Creative Ways to Save Money After Graduating from CollegeMay 8, 2016

 Graduating from undergraduate, graduate, or professional school is an exciting time.
 There are parties, celebrations, new jobs, and more.
 It is hard not to enjoy this time however, there may be one thing – student loan debt.
-Student loan payments don’t have to be a source of trepidation.
+But student loan payments don’t have to be a source of trepidation.
 There are a variety of income-driven repayment plans for federal loans, or the ability to refinance and potentially lower interest rates and better terms.
 Today’s graduates are in a great position to be able to focus their energy on advancing careers and enjoying new lifestyles benefitting from flexible loan payment options that align with financial goals.

 Along with Education Loan Finance’s potential to help lower the cost of your student loans through refinancing*, we believe there is a simple strategy.
 A strategy that can significantly increase the speed at which you are able to pay off student loans — saving money!
 When you are able to save (or make) more money, you have the ability to apply greater payment amounts to your monthly student loan payments.
 Paying more than the monthly, minimum payment (without penalty) enables you to reduce the life of the loan.
 In addition, the overall interest that could have been accrued could be decreased.
 The easiest way to achieve this and begin saving money involves creating a monthly budget and adopting ways to save money.